ElvaShen/Youtube_Trending_Videos_Visualization/README.md

 We are seeing many pop artist names here.
 'Childish' 'Gambino', 'Cardi', 'Ariana', 'Grande', 'Ed Sheeran', 'Jennifer' are the most popular ones among them during this period.
 More than 95% of the occurrence of the keyword 'america' comes from the MV 'This is America' by 'Childish Gambino'.

-We'd like to know how user reacted to the Top 10 Music/Entertainment Videos by analyzing "Like Percentage" Ratios.
+We'd like to know how users reacted to the Top 10 Music/Entertainment Videos by analyzing "Like Percentage" Ratios.